NEAR-Edu/nearandfar/src/internet/README.md

 #### the internet is organized in a similar way to your neighborhood

-- networks generally have one Network Access Point (NAP) to handle traffic in / out of network
+- networks generally have one Network Access Point (NAP) to handle traffic in / out of the network
 - networks facilitate traffic (data) across the internet
 - some networks are densely populated :computer:  :computer:  :computer:
 - some are sparsely populated:computer:    :desert:    :desert:  :computer: